-Beef and Garlic
+Cured Beef Garlic Sausage

 We went with a beef only grind in this sausage using beef previously ground from our last butcher as well as a fresh ground of cuts from the same animal.
 The beef had some fat around an 80/20 blend which was perfect for this particular sausage.

 The seasoning cure kit was garlic based and quite mild.
-Follow the directions using the correct amount of cure for the weight of the meat being turned into sausage.
+Follow the directions for the correct amount of cure for the weight of the meat being turned into sausage.
 We make our batches 25 pounds per batch.

 Playing With Flavours